 “To limit the size of our system, we chose an operating frequency of 24 Gigahertz.
 This enabled us to reduce the size of the microstrip antenna,” says Jardak.
 “Our design also has one transmitting and two receiving antennae, meaning it can better estimate the angular location of a target.”

-The device fits into a 10-centimeter box, weighs less than 150 grams and is powered by a 5V battery.
+The device fits into a 10 centimeter box, weighs less than 150 grams and is powered by a five volt battery.
 Initial trials suggest that the device is capable of target detection, speed estimation and tracking at ranges of up to 12 meters.
 The team even used it to detect whether a person was breathing when sitting in a chair.

 “Our prototype may also be useful for unmanned robotic and quadcopter applications where a collision avoidance system is required,” adds Jardak.